trumpton/PanoManager/README.md

 * QT: GPL / LGPL
 * Pannellum: MIT
 * Marzipano: Apache
+* DejaVu: Copyright

 ## Limitations and Caveats

 The PanoManager program is provided without warranty.
 I am not a software engineer, and don't provide any warranty as to the quality, performance or maintainability of this code.
 Please feel free to copy and expand the program, but ensure that all authors are appropriately recognised.

+## Thankyou

+If you want to say thankyou for the program, please consider making a donation to Guide Dogs for the Blind here: https://www.justgiving.com/fundraising/panomanager18

 ## Author